 Inheritance Tax (IHT)

-The government sets the Inheritance Tax threshold for the year and any estate with a value over this amount is subject to tax.
+The government sets the Inheritance Tax threshold for the year and any estate with a value over this is subject to Inheritance Tax.
 Reducing the estate value with a donation to charity can reduce Inheritance Tax.

 Intestate and intestacy